HDFS 174 — INTRODUCTION INTO CULTURAL DIVERSITY OF FAMILIES

 1 credit.

-This course provides an opportunity for students to meet with prevention professionals and scholars from across campus and the community to explore current and emerging issues of prevention research and professional practice.
+An opportunity to meet with prevention professionals and scholars from across campus and the community to explore current and emerging issues of prevention research and professional practice.
 Students must complete HDFS/ED PSYCH/NURSING/SOC WORK 880 before taking this course.

 HDFS 990 — RESEARCH AND THESIS